jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-nick-warren-on.md

 Nick: There's one coming up next year at the start of June.
 More info coming soon...
 <br><br>

-**RR: The life of a top flight DJ involves a lot of travelling, disrupted sleep and environments where alcohol and drugs are freely available.
+**RR: We'll keep an eye out for the announcement.
+The life of a top flight DJ involves a lot of travelling, disrupted sleep and environments where alcohol and drugs are freely available.
 Have you experienced times when the lifestyle was getting on top of you?
 How do you cope with those pressures?**

 Nick: Lots and lots of sleep.
-I tend to sleep 3 times a day when i am touring, if there is any chance to shut your eyes then do it!
+I tend to sleep 3 times a day when I am touring.
+If there is any chance to shut your eyes then do it!
 <br><br>

 **RR: Finally - what have you got planned for the rest of the year? **

-Nick: The label is stepping up with lots more releases, we have some The Soundgarden events all over the globe and some new music from myself and Nicolas Rada.
+Nick: The label is stepping up with lots more releases and have more 'The Soundgarden' events all over the globe and some new music from myself and Nicolas Rada.
 <br><br>

 **RR: Enjoy your time in Australia.
 Cheers!**